joejag/adieu/README.md

 1. Head over to https://console.cloud.google.com/apis/credentials
 2. Create a New Project called 'Adieu'
 3. Enable the Gmail API inside the "Library".
 4. Create new Credentials.
 Create credentials > OAuth client ID.
+Ignore the scopes.
 Choose Web application application type.
-5. Set the callback URLs to be http://localhost:3000
+5. Set the callback URLs to be http://localhost:3000/api/callback
 6. On the Consent screen, add your email address to the "Trusted Users" section
 7. Once you have the Client id and secret, make sure they work at https://developers.google.com/oauthplayground/